Chapter 23 : The Flight

 "Protego!"
 Harry screamed as the thrill of attacking Neville set in.
-He no longer faced the pitiable Neville Longbottom, rather, the boy who stood before him ready to hurl another curse was an actual challenger, which was not unlikely, considering he now carried the fraction of Voldemort's powers that he himself had once had.
+He no longer faced the pitiable Neville Longbottom, rather, the boy who stood before him ready to hurl another curse was an actual challenger.
+Perhaps it shouldn't be surprising, considering he now carried the fraction of Voldemort's powers that he himself had once had.

-"Sanguino!" screamed Neville back, narrowly missing his own deflected hex and hitting Harry square in the face with a Cutting Curse.
+"Sanguino!"
+Neville cried back, narrowly missing his own deflected hex and hitting Harry square in the face with a Cutting Curse.

 Harry felt a huge gash open on his cheek that led all the way up to his eye and through the red haze of his left eye, he could see blood flecked all over his glasses.
 Things were serious now.
-They had moved to a different level of dueling, for no longer were they only trying to impede the other, they were out to cause damage.
+They had moved to a different level of dueling.
+This wasn't about impeding the opponent, but rather both were out for damage.

 "Ossa Frangere!" bellowed Harry at Neville, this time hitting him dead on in the chest and he heard the cracking of Neville's ribs and felt a sick pleasure that he had never known before, before beginning to feel a swell of panic.

 Neville gave a small squeal as he doubled over in pain.
-Harry felt a slight twinge of guilty fear, but held firm to the grip on his wand.
+Harry felt another slight twinge of guilty fear, but held firm to the grip on his wand.

 "I'll kill you," he hissed at Harry through the foaming blood that was now appearing on his lips.